agrc/palletjack/README.md

 ### Updating Docs

-palletjack uses `pdoc` to generate HTML docs in `docs/palletjack` from the docstrings within the code itself.
+palletjack uses `pdoc3` to generate HTML docs in `docs/palletjack` from the docstrings within the code itself.
 These are then served up via github pages.

 The github pages are served from the `gh-pages` branch.
 After you make edits to the code and update the docstrings, rebase this branch onto the updated `main` branch.
 To prevent github pages from trying to generate a site from the contents of `docs/palletjack` with jekyll, add a `.nojekyll` file to `docs/palletjack`.